Sales Have Ended

 Sunday: 1:00 pm – 2:30 pm

-Our panel of top producers will discuss what they are looking for in a pitch.
-They'll share with you some inside tips, what's hot in the market, what not to do and what you can do to get an edge on the competition.
+Our panel of top industry professionals will discuss what they are looking for in a pitch.
+They'll share with you some inside tips, what's hot in the market, what not to do, and what you can do to get an edge on the competition.
 No writer should enter the market and pitch their script without this insider's information.
 It's important to be prepared so you don't blow that one big shot by using the wrong approach.

 PITCHING EVENT and COMPETITION